 New Trustees are provided with an induction session with the Chair and Vice Chairs of the Trust Board.
-All Trustees have undertaken relevant training courses for their role and a record of continuous professional development is kept by the Trust's Governance Manager.
+All Trustees have undertaken relevant training courses for their role and a record of continuous professional development is kept by the Trust's Governance Professional.

-A Trustee with responsibility for safeguarding has been nominated to lead in this area on behalf of the Trust Board and has created guidance for nominated Academy Council Governors with responsibility for safeguarding following their completion of training provided by an external safeguarding expert.
+A Trustee with responsibility for safeguarding has been nominated to lead in this area on behalf of the Trust Board and has created guidance for nominated Academy Council Governors with responsibility for safeguarding following their completion of training provided by the Trust's Executive Lead for safeguarding.
 The Trust seeks external support from agencies such as the Education & Skills Funding Agency, Confederation of Schools Trust, National Governors Association, Trust Governance Insight, GovernEd, DfE and Executive Educators for guidance on best practice.
 Trustees share feedback at Board Meetings and through Committee meetings.